juggernaut7777/-owo-flow/NIGERIAN_ENGLISH_GUIDE.md

-# Nigerian English Implementation Guide for Owo Flow
+# Nigerian English Implementation Guide for KOFA

 ## 🎯 Overview
-This guide explains how the Owo Flow chatbot handles **Nigerian English and Pidgin** to work authentically in the Lagos market.
+This guide explains how the KOFA chatbot handles **Nigerian English and Pidgin** to work authentically in the Lagos market.

 ---